pingcap/blog/how-we-use-a-mysql-alternative-to-avoid-sharding-and-provide-strong-consistency.md

 ![SOA architecture](media/meituan-soa-architecture.jpg)
 <div class="caption-center"> SOA architecture </div>

-If we don’t have distributed transactions, keeping data consistent across different services is complicated.
+If we don't have distributed transactions, keeping data consistent across different services is complicated.
 Without distributed transactions, a single operation might need to be written into different modules, resulting in multiple writes.
 In food delivery, when the customer-side cluster goes down but the restaurant-side cluster survives, a validating service detects that an order only exists in the restaurant database but not in the customer database.
 Next, the order data can be added to the customer database.
 But such validate-and-add logic adds complexity to the application.

 Also, for account services, distributed transactions are essential because:

-* The account balance can’t be minus.
+* The account balance can't be minus.
-* In the case of a power or network outage, it’s hard to maintain data consistency.
+* In the case of a power or network outage, it's hard to maintain data consistency.
 * Data corruption might be disastrous.
-When multiple clusters are corrupted, it’s difficult to recover data.
+When multiple clusters are corrupted, it's difficult to recover data.

 Thankfully, TiDB solves these difficulties with its distributed transaction model.

 #### Solution: the Percolator distributed transaction model

 Percolator is a system built by Google for incremental processing on a large data set.
 Inspired by Percolator, the [TiDB transaction model](https://docs.pingcap.com/tidb/stable/transaction-overview) is an optimized two-phase commit protocol, which supports [pessimistic transactions](https://docs.pingcap.com/tidb/stable/pessimistic-transaction).
-With TiDB’s distributed transaction model, our R&D engineers are relieved of the complicated logic of sharding and validating and can focus on their own development.
+With TiDB's distributed transaction model, our R&D engineers are relieved of the complicated logic of sharding and validating and can focus on their own development.

-If you plan to use TiDB’s transaction model, we have two general tips:
+If you plan to use TiDB's transaction model, we have two general tips:

 * Consolidate small transactions.
 Distributed transactions need lots of network communication, and lots of small transactions might cause high network latency and thus affect performance.
 * Split up large transactions.
 A large transaction often takes a long time and updates multiple keys.
 Because other read requests need to wait for the large transaction to commit, the read latency might rise.